 Nan Smith is an artist known for her contemplative installations and figure sculptures.
 Her ceramic art works synthesize sculpture with digital photo montages.
 Over the years she has explored social narratives that reflect her interest in spirituality, nostalgia and environmental issues.

 For the past twenty years, Nan has travelled nationally presenting workshops and lecturing on her innovative mold-making, photo imaging techniques and concepts.
-She served as the co-juror for the 2006 NCECA Regional Student Juried Exhibition in Portland, Oregon, and for Alchemy: from Dust to Form, The Ceramics National presented by the Samuel P. Harn Museum of Art in 2011.
+In 2012 she served at the juror working for Lark and Sterling publishers to create the second edition of “500 Figures in Clay”.
+Nan served as the co-juror for the 2006 NCECA Regional Student Juried Exhibition in Portland, Oregon, and for Alchemy: from Dust to Form, The Ceramics National presented by the Samuel P. Harn Museum of Art in 2011.
 She has curated three CIE exhibitions for the National Council for Education in Ceramics Conferences.
 Nan Smith lives in Gainesville, Florida where she maintains her studio and teaches ceramics for the School of Art + Art History at the University of Florida.